glaskawiec/optylizRecruitment/README.md

 ##  :raising_hand: Introduction
-This repository was created for recruitment task for the  JavaScript Developer job at Optyliz.
+This repository was created for recruitment at Optyliz.
+I'm applying  for the React Developer full-time job.
-Main objective is implement with react and styled components a layout and animations should looks
+Main objective is implement with React and Styled Components simple blog web application.
+Layout and animations should looks
 exactly like in [the movie](https://storage.googleapis.com/spec-host-backup/mio-design%2Fassets%2F1BJunYYIvEY3R7W2ZL-izopsPvjxWwmPv%2Ftype-nav-tap.mp4).